Margaret Benson: Personal life

 While neither woman married in the legal sense, they lived together for decades, and likely perceived themselves as married.

 Margaret's poor health began at the age of 20, when she contracted scarlet fever.
 In the next five years, she developed the symptoms of rheumatism and arthritis, which led her to seek relief in the warm climate of Egypt.
 Her health later led her to be unable to continue excavating after 1897.
 Margaret also developed pleurisy around this same time, and in 1900 she had a heart attack.
-She suffered a severe mental breakdown in 1907, and was treated first in an asylum at St George's Convent, Wivelsfield, Sussex, and from November 1907 to 1912, at The Priory in Roehampton.
+She suffered a severe mental breakdown in 1907, and was treated first in an asylum at St George's Convent, Wivelsfield, Sussex, and from November 1907 to 1912, at the Priory Hospital in Roehampton.
 From 1907 until her death, Margaret experienced hallucinations and self-harm, as well as aggression towards her mother.
-According to her brother Fred, Margaret became obsessed with Lucy Tait, her mother's lover, and became convinced that Lucy was conspiring to get rid of her.
-Fred did not provide details in his account, but his writing suggested that she had tried to kill her mother.
-Margaret eventually died of heart failure in 1916 at the age of 50.
+According to her brother E. F. Benson, Margaret became obsessed with Lucy Tait, her mother's lover, and became convinced that Lucy was conspiring to get rid of her.
+E. F. Benson did not provide details in his account, but his writing suggested that she had tried to kill her mother.
+Margaret died of heart failure in 1916 at the age of 50.